Plan the conversation carefully.

 Pause if the conversation becomes circular, pressured, unsafe, or impossible to keep voluntary.

-Why Rebuild Trust After Lying Gets Messy
+Why How to Rebuild Trust After Lying Gets Messy

 Reader task: In Rebuild Trust After Lying, the reader is looking for a practical way to work with trust while staying respectful and clear.